ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-header/index.md

 <grid-example title='Header component' name='header-component' type='generated' options='{ "extras": ["fontawesome"] }'></grid-example>

-This section details how to put a header group component into ag-Grid.
+This section details how to put a header group component into AG Grid.
 ### Grid vs Your Responsibilities

-As with normal headers, ag-Grid will always handle resize and column moving.
+As with normal headers, AG Grid will always handle resize and column moving.
 The grid does not handle selection checkbox as this feature is only at the non-grouped header level.
 The header group component (your bit) is responsible for the following:

 - **Group Open / Close:** If the group can expand (one or more columns visibility depends on the open / closed state of the group) then your header group component should handle the interaction with the user for opening and closing groups.
 - **Anything Else:** Whatever you want, it's your component!